hanqizhang/notes_nyuhpc/README.md

 Notes and useful references for setting up the NYU Greene HPC

 ## singularity and miniconda
-For the most part, you can follow Greene's official guide:
+The first thing to do to get started on Greene is to set up a Singularity container.
+Then you are free to install stuff in your conda environment.
+For guide on setting up singularity and conda, follow Greene's official guide:
 https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda
 I had some issues with the pytorch version as suggested in this line:
 ```